circles-learning-labs/ecto_adapters_dynamodb/README.md

 That said, for very simple joins that match a limited number of keys where all the relevant fields are indexed, joins could probably be emulated pretty reasonably.
 We'd entertain the notion of accepting a patch for this, if anyone wants to go to the trouble, and if the code contains some reasonable safeguards to avoid executing big, expensive joins by accident.
 It would be tricky though, and it's certainly not a priority for us right now.

-#### Transactions

-DynamoDB and [ExAws.Dynamo](https://github.com/ex-aws/ex_aws_dynamo) support transactions, but they have not yet been implemented in this adapter.
-We will probably try to implement transactions at some point, but it's not a high priority - if you would like to make a valuable contribution to this project, you could help us to resolve [this issue](https://github.com/circles-learning-labs/ecto_adapters_dynamodb/issues/12).

 #### Limited sorting

 DynamoDB can ONLY return sorted results if there is a matching HASH+RANGE index where the desired sort key is the RANGE portion of the index.
 In this case we support the **:scan_index_forward** [option](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html) as a parameter to Repo queries.
 However, writing queries like `SELECT * FROM person ORDER BY last_name LIMIT 50` may not be practical; we'd have to retrieve every record from the table to do this.
 (See also *DynamoDB LIMIT & Paging* below.)